-- When powered via its TA4 DC inputs, the A20-Nexus supplies 500 mA maximum between both DC outputs.
-DC Output voltage is passed through from the DC input (10-18V). - When powered via PoE+, Nexus supplies 500 mA maximum and DC Output voltage is 12V DC. - When powered by the 8-Series, Nexus supplies 3W maximum for each DC Output.
+- When powered via its TA4 DC input, the A20-Nexus Go supplies 500 mA maximum between both DC outputs.
+DC Output voltage is passed through from the DC input (10-18V). - When powered by the 8-Series, Nexus supplies 3W maximum for each DC Output.
 Exceeding this limit may cause malfunction.
-Voltage dependant on 8-series power source voltage.
+Voltage is dependent on 8-Series power source voltage.

-Navigating the A20-Nexus User Interface
+Navigating the A20-Nexus Go User Interface

-The A20-Nexus is operated from its front panel triangle button, control knob, and four touch screens or remotely via its web interface.
+The A20-Nexus Go is operated from its front panel triangle button, control knob, and four touchscreens.